 As winter hits, GOAL is giving the equivalent of US$100 to beneficiaries who have or will receive tents, plastic sheeting, blankets, bulk food items and corrugated galvanised sheeting (CGI).
 With the CGI these families can build simple, cheap, easy-to-construct shelters based on a sample model.
 GOAL has placed twenty of these samples with vulnerable families – such as those headed by widows or the disabled – around our area of operation in Bagh District, Azad Jammu and Kashmir (AJK).

 Tanveer Ariz runs the Awami Hardware store in Arja, 4800 feet up in the Himalayan foothills.
-Taking in the equivalent of €3300in the first day of the voucher scheme, he said
+Taking in the equivalent of €3300in the first day of the voucher scheme, he said “People are buying waterproof storage boxes, gas heaters, electric heaters.
+Elsewhere they are buying more food, as the roads up to their higher villages will be blocked in a few weeks.”

 With the vouchers, the same families have money and the discretion to purchase supplementary survival materials from 163 shops and stalls.
 The local economy – almost as devastated as the people it serves – receives a much-needed injection of hard cash.
 And people are empowered, recapturing some of the control over their own lives lost, like so much else, in the earthquake.